 The voting guidelines and principles of corporate governance are revised annually.

-2023 edition
+2025 edition

-The 2023 edition has been reviewed and adapted to the ongoing developments in legislation and best practice.
+The 2025 edition has been reviewed and adapted to the ongoing developments in legislation and best practice in the field of corporate governance, both in Switzerland and internationally.